prajeshElEvEn/cataract-detection/README.md

 The labels of this dataset consists of 3 categories, 5 types and 5 grades.
 It can be 75 multi-labels.

 - Category
-  - point-like corneal ulcers
+  - category 0 : point-like corneal ulcers
-  - point-flaky mixed corneal ulcers
+  - category 1 : point-flaky mixed corneal ulcers
-  - flaky corneal ulcers
+  - category 2 : flaky corneal ulcers
 - Types
   - type 0 : No ulcer of the corneal epithelium
   - type 1 : Micro punctuate